Battle of Cravant

 The Battle of Cravant was fought on 31 July 1423, during the Hundred Years' War between English and French forces at the village of Cravant in Burgundy, at a bridge and ford on the banks of the river Yonne, a left-bank tributary of the Seine, southeast of Auxerre.
 The battle ended in a victory for the English and their Burgundian allies.

 Background

 After the Treaty of Troyes in 1420, the English king was permitted to occupy all the country north of the Loire.
 In 1422, with Henry V suddenly dead and an infant King Henry VI of England assuming the throne, hostilities resumed.

 In the early summer of 1423, the French Dauphin Charles assembled an army at Bourges intending to invade Burgundian territory.
-This French army contained a large number of Scots under Sir John Stewart of Darnley, who was commanding the entire mixed force, as well as Spanish and Lombard mercenaries.
+This French army contained a large number of Scots under John Stewart, Earl of Buchan, who was commanding the entire mixed force, as well as Spanish and Lombard mercenaries.
 This army besieged the town of Cravant.
 The garrison of Cravant requested help from the Dowager Duchess of Burgundy, who raised troops and in turn sought support from Burgundy's English allies, which was forthcoming.
 The two allied armies, one English, one Burgundian, rendezvoused at Auxerre on 29 July.